This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 White-tailed Tropicbirds in Hawaii

-- Diet: They feast primarily on fish and squid.
+- Diet: They dive for fish and squid.

 Red-tailed Tropicbirds in Hawaii